Arizona State vs. Oregon State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Arizona State and its opponents have scored at least 60 points only twice this year.
+- Arizona State has combined with its opponents to score more than 59.5 points just twice this year.

-- Sun Devils games have an average total of 52.6 points this season, 7.4 fewer than Saturday's over/under.
+- The average total in Sun Devils games this season is 52.6, 6.9 points fewer than Saturday's over/under of 59.5 .

-- The 60 over/under in this game is 0.2 points higher than the 59.8 average total in Beavers games this season.
+- In 2021, games involving the Beavers have averaged a total of 59.8 points, 0.3 more than the set over/under in this contest.

 Arizona State Stats and Trends

+- In Arizona State's 10 games this year, it has four wins against the spread.

-- The Sun Devils have an ATS record of 3-4 in their seven games as a favorite of 3 points or more so far this season.
+- The Sun Devils are 3-4 ATS when favored by 3 points or more this season.

 - Arizona State's games this year have hit the over on five of nine set point totals (55.6%).

-- Arizona State is 4-2 against the spread and 7-0 overall in games when it puts up more than 26.3 points.
+- Arizona State is 4-2 against the spread and 7-0 overall in games when it records more than 26.3 points.

-- Arizona State is 4-3 against the spread and 6-2 overall when the team churns out more than 388.1 yards.
+- In games that Arizona State amasses more than 388.1 yards, the team is 4-3 against the spread and 6-2 overall.

-- The Sun Devils have turned the ball over 20 times this season, five more turnovers than the Beavers have forced (15).
+- This year, the Sun Devils have turned the ball over 20 times, five more than the Beavers' takeaways (15).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.